Glossary

 Geologic Column: A columnar diagram of rock formations arranged, indicating their relations to geologic time.
 Theoretical term.

-Geologic Time Scale: Timeline of Earth based on natural events in geology, ecology, and biology.
+Geologic Time Scale: Timeline of Earth based on a synthesis of geological and paleontological observations.

 Germ Line Mutation: Mutation that occurs in reproductive cells and ends up being carried by gametes (e.g., eggs and sperm).